modolabs/Kurogo-Mobile-Web/doc/Guide/kurogoobject.rst

 * *SITE_DIR/lib/Maps/*
 * *KurogoRoot/lib/Maps/*

-And the file *lib/Maps.php* will attempted to be loaded.
+And the autoloader will attempt to load *lib/Maps.php*.

 You can create your own packages by simply creating a folder in your site's lib folder.
 The following packages are part of the Kurogo distribution: